ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

 **Place the WebDriver**
 Download **msedgedriver.exe** that matches your Edge version and place it in a known folder (e.g., alongside your project scripts).

 Update in 2026: selenium version 4.* and above can automatically download the necessary web-driver and this step is not required.

 ## Step 2: Build Utilities and Initialize the WebDriver

 We’ll add logging, retry helpers, a unique file‑naming function, and Edge options.
-Shortcuts let us resume where we left off and keep outputs organized by date.
+Shortcuts let us resume where we left off and keep outputs organized by date for repeated iterations in the future.

 ```python3
 # Scraping iHerb using Selenium